Fish out of Temporal Water

 - Charles Robert Jenkins, an American soldier, defected to North Korea in 1965 and remained cut off from the Western world.
 He made it out in 2004, finding that the U.S. had changed a bit since the 1960s.

 - Some Japanese soldiers were stranded on some remote Pacific islands during WWII, and unaware of the fact that their side had lost until they were discovered in the '60s and '70s.
 For example, Lt.
 Hiroo Onoda continued fighting WWII for 30 years on the island of Lubang.
 He wrote a book entitled No Surrender: My Thirty-Year War.
-He is reportedly very disturbed by what he sees in changing traditional values.
+He was reportedly very disturbed by what he saw in changing traditional values.

 - A man fled to the jungle during the 1969 "Football War" between El Salvador and Honduras.
 He finally "surrendered" to a group of lumberjacks he mistook for enemy soldiers more than 30 years later, telling them he was tired of running away.
 The saddest part is that the actual war lasted a total of four days.

 - Prisoners who serve long jail sentences (over 15 years, usually) sometimes find themselves confounded by modern technology and culture when they leave prison.
 For example, there was an ex-convict who tried to steal a car shortly after getting out, having missed the invention and application of car alarms.
 Sadly, there are more than a few cases of released prisoners committing new crimes specifically to get caught (or outright killing themselves) as a result of this.
 They simply cannot cope, and there are no social services to help them adjust.
 Explored in The Shawshank Redemption (story and film) with Brooks and, to a lesser extent, with Red.